 Although not as popular as the Upper Gledhill Falls, the Lower Gledhill Falls are far more spectacular.
 McCarrs Creek plunges vertically through a narrow chute, into a pool far below.

-Reaching the top of the falls is not too difficult, although there isn’t a formal trail.
-The route follows the edge of McCarrs Creek downstream.
+Reaching the top of the falls is not too difficult, although there isn’t a signposted or formal trail you can follow an informal trail along McCarrs Creek down from The Duckhole.
 Some scrambling is required to reach the top of the waterfall, where the creek is forced through a narrow gap in the rocks.
 Sheer cliffs surround the pool at the bottom of the falls.
+You could continue to the base of the falls from here, but it involves a fairly serious scramble.

-The waterfall can also be seen from McCarrs Creek Road, opposite the end of the Chiltern Trail.
+The waterfall can also be seen from McCarrs Creek Road just above the start of the walking track down.

 img 4168 lr Lower Gledhill Falls - a secret waterfall along McCarrs Creek

-Below the falls there are some more smaller cascades along the creek.
+Below Lower Gledhill Falls there are some more smaller cascades along the creek.

 IMG 3885 LR Lower Gledhill Falls - a secret waterfall along McCarrs Creek